machinomy/machinomy/README.md

 ## Contributing

 **Developers:** Machinomy is for you.
 Feel free to use it, break it, fork it, and make the world better.
-The code is plain old JavaScript, no special skills required.
+The code is standard TypeScript, no special skills required:

+    $ yarn install -g machinomy

 **Non-Developers:** You are lovely.
 As a starter, help us spread the word!
 Tell a friend right now.
 If not enough, developers need flesh-world guidance.
 It starts with proper documentation and a pinch of fantasy.